Coombabah

 Coombabah is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the estimated population for the Coombabah statistical area (Lv2) is around 10,817 people.
-This reflects an increase of 519 people since the 2021 Census, which reported a population of 10,298 people in the Coombabah (SA2).
-The change was inferred from AreaSearch's estimate of the resident population at 10,773 following examination of the latest ERP data release by the ABS in June 2024, along with an additional two validated new addresses since the Census date.
-This level of population equates to a density ratio of 931 persons per square kilometer.
-The Coombabah (SA2) has seen a population growth of approximately 5.0% since the census, positioning it within 1.5 percentage points of the SA3 area's growth rate of 6.5%.
-This growth was primarily driven by overseas migration, contributing about 70.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Coombabah is around 10,819.
+This reflects an increase of 521 people since the 2021 Census, which reported a population of 10,298.
+The current resident population estimate of 10,773 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024, and the validation of three new addresses since the Census date, suggests this increase.
+This results in a population density ratio of 931 persons per square kilometer, which is relatively inline with averages seen across locations assessed by AreaSearch.
+The suburb's 5.1% growth since the census positions it within 1.4 percentage points of the SA3 area (6.5%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 70.0% of overall population gains during recent periods, driving this growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It is noted that these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Looking ahead, demographic trends suggest a population increase just below the median of Australia's non-metropolitan areas for the Coombabah (SA2), expected to increase by 830 persons to reach approximately 11,647 people by 2041 based on aggregated SA2-level projections, reflecting a gain of 7.3% in total over the 17-year period.
+For future projections until 2032, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Post-2032 projections are based on Queensland State Government's SA2 area projections released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead to 2041, aggregated SA2-level projections anticipate a population increase of just below the median for national non-metropolitan areas, with the suburb expected to increase by 830 persons, reflecting an overall increase of 7.2% over the 17 years.

 Frequently Asked Questions - Population